section-engineering-education/engineering-education/content/articles/python-metaclasses-for-metaprogramming/index.md

 - `__int__()`: This function enables the initialization of the objects that have been created, and therefore, to call the object, you have to pass it as an argument

-The `type()` function may be used directly by the user to construct classes, and there are possibilities of utilizing this function in different ways.
+The type() function may be used directly by users to define classes.
+You may use the type() function in the following ways:

+1. The user may call it with just one parameter, as demonstrated in the preceding example, and it will return the type.
-The preceding example shows that the type may be sent in as a single parameter.
-It may be called with three different arguments by the user.
-Creating the class will be done by this.
-Some of the arguments include:
+2. The type() function may be called with three arguments by the user.
+The class will be created by it (type() function).
+It takes the following arguments:

 - Class name
 - The tuple of base classes that the class has inherited
 - Class dictionary: Some functions and variables occupy this namespace, which the class will use itself.